The cosmic QCD transition for large lepton flavour asymmetries: Introduction

-The standard trajectory of the Universe in the QCD diagram is based on the assumption of tiny matter-antimatter asymmetries and is expected to start at large temperatures and low baryon chemical potentials.
-Due to the expansion of space the temperature decreases, but the baryon chemical potential is expected to remain small roughly until pion annihilation at $T\approx \frac{m_{\pi}}{3}$, when $\mu_\mathrm{B}$ starts to approach the nucleon mass.
+The standard trajectory of the Universe in the QCD diagram is based on the assumption of tiny matter-antimatter asymmetries and is expected to start at large temperatures and low chemical potentials.
+Due to the expansion of space the temperature decreases, and the baryon chemical potential is expected to remain small roughly until pion annihilation at $T\approx m_{\pi}/3$, when $\mu_{B}$ starts to approach the nucleon mass.
 Therefore, as mentioned above, the transition is expected to be a crossover.
-This idea of the standard cosmic trajectory is based on the observation that the Universe has an extremely small (and well measured) baryon asymmetry, i.e., $b = (8.70 \pm 0.06) \times 10^{-11}$ (inferred from \cite{Aghanim:2018eyx}).
-If the lepton asymmetry is assumed to be on the same order of magnitude, this indeed implies a small baryon chemical potential $\mu_{\text{B}}$ at $T \gtrsim \frac{m_{\pi}}{3}$ \cite{Wygas:2018otj}.
-However, observational constraints on the lepton asymmetry are much weaker, allowing in principle a lepton asymmetry that is many orders of magnitude larger than the baryon asymmetry.
-As shown in \cite{Schwarz:2009ii,Wygas:2018otj}, for increasing values of the lepton asymmetry the cosmic trajectory is shifted towards larger values of $\mu_{\text{B}}$.
-While \cite{Schwarz:2009ii,Wygas:2018otj} assumed the lepton flavour asymmetries $l_{\alpha}$ to have the same values (i.e. $l_{\alpha}=\frac{l}{3}$ where $l$ is the total asymmetry), in this work we show that scenarios of unequal lepton flavour asymmetries are even less constrained and therefore can have an even larger impact on the cosmic trajectory.
+This idea of the standard cosmic trajectory is based on the observation that the Universe has an extremely small and well measured baryon asymmetry,

+as inferred from \cite{Planck:2018vyg}.
+Here $ n _ B $ is the baryon density, i.e. the number of baryons minus the number of antibaryons per volume, and $ s $ is the entropy density.
+Furthermore, it is reasonable to assume an electric charge neutral Universe, i.e. a vanishing electric charge asymmetry, $q \equiv n_{Q}/s =0$ \cite{Caprini:2003gz}.
+If the lepton flavour asymmetries $l_{\alpha}=n_{L_{\alpha}}/s$ are of the same order of magnitude as $b$, this indeed implies a small baryon chemical potential $\mu_{B}$ at $T \gtrsim m_{\pi}/3$ \cite{Schwarz:2009ii,Wygas:2018otj}.
+However, observational constraints on the lepton asymmetry are much weaker (see e.g.\ \cite{Oldengott:2017tzj}), allowing in principle a lepton asymmetry that is many orders of magnitude larger than the baryon asymmetry.
 The impact of lepton flavour asymmetries on the abundance of weakly interacting dark matter has been studied in \cite{Stuke:2011wz}.

+As shown in \cite{Schwarz:2009ii,Wygas:2018otj}, for increasing values of the lepton asymmetry the cosmic trajectory is shifted towards larger values of $\mu_{{B}}$.
+Refs.~\cite{Schwarz:2009ii,Wygas:2018otj} assumed the lepton flavour asymmetries $l_{\alpha}$ to have the same values (i.e. $l_{\alpha}=l/3$ where $l$ is the total asymmetry).

+In this work, we drop the assumption of equal lepton flavor asymmetries that we made in Ref.~\cite{Wygas:2018otj}.
+We show that scenarios of unequal lepton flavour asymmetries are even less constrained and therefore can have an even larger impact on the cosmic trajectory.
+It turns out that the chemical potentials can become so big that they may affect the nature of the cosmic QCD transition.

 This article is organized as follows.
 In section \ref{sec:Method} we summarize our method to calculate the cosmic trajectory.
 Section \ref{sec:Leptonasymmetry} discusses the situation of unequal lepton flavour asymmetries.
 Our main results are presented in section \ref{sec:CosmicTrajectory}, where we also discuss the limitations of our current method.
 Further details are provided in two appendices.
 We conclude in section \ref{sec:Conclusions}.
 All expressions of this work are provided in natural units, i.e.,~$c = \hbar = k_\mathrm{B} = 1$.